 Here are some examples of recent settlements and verdicts:

-$25,000,000 Verdict (New Jersey 2024): The plaintiff was removed from her parents and placed into foster care at age 5.
-The plaintiff was sexually abused countless times between the ages of 6 and 9 in three foster homes in and around Newark, New Jersey, while under the care, custody, and control of New Jersey’s Division of Youth and Family Services (DYFS).
-DYFS offered to settle the case for $1.9 million but the plaintiff rejected that and went to trial.
-This verdict is an example of how emotionally charged juries can come down very hard on the defendants in these cases.
+The plaintiff was removed from her parents and placed into foster care at age 5.
+She was sexually abused countless times between the ages of 6 and 9 in three foster homes in and around Newark, New Jersey, while under the care, custody, and control of New Jersey’s Division of Youth and Family Services (DYFS).
+DYFS offered to settle for $1.9 million, but the plaintiff rejected it and went to trial.
+This verdict reflects the emotional weight juries can attach to institutional abuse.

-$7,000,000 Settlement (Massachusetts 2023): A group of 4 former foster children alleged that the were sexually abused by a their foster parents in the late 1990s and early 2000s.
-They brought a sex abuse negligence lawsuit against the Massachusetts child welfare agency claiming that the agency repeatedly ignored warning signs and complaints about the foster parents sexually abusing children.
-The state paid $7 million to settle the claims.
+Four former foster children alleged that they were sexually abused by foster parents in the late 1990s and early 2000s.
+Their lawsuit claimed the Massachusetts child welfare agency ignored repeated warning signs.
+The state settled the case for $7 million.

-$3,500,000 Settlement (Washington 2020): A young woman claimed she was placed in a foster home despite reports of suspected child sexual abuse, and then her foster father sex trafficked her in Washington apple orchards over a 13 year period from age 3 to age 16.
-The state child services department was allegedly negligent for putting her in the home and then ignoring repeated reports of abuse.
+A young woman claimed she was placed in a foster home despite clear signs of prior sexual abuse, and that her foster father trafficked her in Washington apple orchards over 13 years.
+The lawsuit alleged the state failed to investigate multiple reports.
+The case settled for $3.5 million.

-$2,900,000 Settlement (Florida 2019): The Florida Department of Children and Families was sued by 3 former foster care children who claimed that they were sexually abused at a foster home in Nassau County.
+The Florida Department of Children and Families was sued by 3 former foster care children who claimed that they were sexually abused at a foster home in Nassau County.
 The abuse was perpetrated by the 2 older children of the foster parents.
-The older children were apparently known to be sexually aggressive, but the agency continued placing foster kids in the home anyways.
+The older children were apparently known to be sexually aggressive, but the agency continued placing foster kids in the home anyway.

-Contact Us About Foster Case Sex Abuse Lawsuits
+Contact Us About Foster Care Sex Abuse Lawsuits

 Our national sexual abuse attorneys represent victims across the country.
 If you have a foster care sex abuse case, contact us at 800-553-8082 or contact us online.